This post may contain affiliate links. Please read our disclosure policy.

 How to quickly peel a butternut squash

-- This soup freezes well (or keep it in the fridge for a few days).
+- This soup freezes well for up to 3 months (or keep it in the fridge for a few days).

 - If you want to add a bit of zing to this soup, add in a teaspoon or so of fresh grated ginger.

 - Try throwing a peeled and cut-up apple in here for something a little different.

 - This is the Instant Pot model I use, and I use this Oster immersion blender.

 Try serving this soup with a nice slice of crusty bread or some homemade croutons.
 I sprinkled some Trader Joe’s Everything But The Bagel seasoning on top to give the photos some texture, and it tastes really good.

 - Easy Instant Pot Minestrone Soup Recipe

 - Instant Pot Split Pea Soup (with ham OR vegetarian)

 Let me know if you’ve made this IP butternut squash soup!